Overview

 The National Crime Agency (NCA) has a range of resources on its website including podcasts, information about making a Suspicious Activity Report (SAR) and newsletters about action taken in response to SARs.

-A new portal for making SARs has been launched.
+A new portal for making SARs was launched in 2024.
 The aim of delivering this new platform is to make the portal more user friendly for those who need to make reports about suspicious activity under the Proceeds of Crime Act, which should lead to better quality information being collected and analysed.
 Whilst the National Crime Agency (NCA) has told us that it does not have particular concerns about the quality of SARs submitted by barristers, it continues to stress that the quality of a SAR, including as much detail possible, can affect their ability to prioritise and process the report.
 It can also affect the relevant agency’s decision or ability to investigate.
 You can read more about this, and how the NCA uses SARs, on their website.

 If you require specific advice on making a SAR you can contact the Bar Council Ethical Enquiries Service for further assistance and guidance.